 - Change orders

-At Huber Thomas & Marcelle, we are proud to represent many commercial and residential construction companies.
+At Huber Thomas Law, we are proud to represent many commercial and residential construction companies.
 We also have extensive experience working with developers, owners, suppliers, architects, and engineers.
 We’ve successfully resolved construction disputes through mediation, arbitration, and trials in both state and federal courts.

 Have You Been A Victim Of Business Torts And Crimes?